-- (ii) The income and expenses of each income statement account are converted at the average exchange rate, unless the average is not a reasonable approximation of the cumulative effect of the exchange rates in force on the transaction dates, in which case income and expenses are converted on the dates of the transactions. - (iii) Cash flows are translated in accordance with the provisions of point (ii) above. - (iv) All resulting translation differences are recognized as a separate component of net equity, within "translation reserve" in other equity reserves.
+- (i) The assets and liabilities of each statement of financial position presented are converted at the closing exchange rate as of the reporting date. - (ii) The income and expenses of each income statement account are converted at the average exchange rate, unless the average is not a reasonable approximation of the cumulative effect of the exchange rates in force on the transaction dates, in which case income and expenses are converted on the dates of the transactions. - (iii) Cash flows are translated in accordance with the provisions of point (ii) above. - (iv) All resulting translation differences are recognized as a separate component of net equity, within "translation reserve" in other equity reserves.